lsst-dm/python-experiments/NOTES.md

 ###Summary

-The fundamental question is whether the LSST software can be 95% python, with C/C++ limited to key performance areas?
+The fundamental question is whether the LSST DM stack can be 95% python, with C/C++ limited to key performance areas?
 Does there have to be any WCS handling in C/C++ or can it be kept entirely in Python?
-Can the project become a Python project, built with setuptools, documented in Sphinx and distributed on pypi?
+Can the stack become a Python project, built with setuptools, documented in Sphinx and distributed on pypi?